seajee/snake/README.md

 # snake

-Snake, in C
+Snake, in C with ncurses

 ## Build
-The project uses GNU Make for the build process
+This project uses GNU Make for the building process

 ```bash
 make